Learning how to to teach spelling can be complicated. Here’s how to begin!

 - When a child has misspelled at least three or four words in a row, he may be starting to experience frustration.
 There’s no need to finish the test.
 You’ll have enough information.

-You copy the feature guide from the Words Their Way book and put checks to show which features your students got correct.
+You use the feature guide from the above downloads and put checks to show which features your students got correct.
 This looks scary.
 It’s really not.

 I gave my Four the Primary Spelling Inventory (designed for kids from kindergarten to grade 3).
 Here’s what his inventory looked like: